Welcome to the League!

 The Movies

-The Odyssey ($70)
+The Odyssey ($45)

 The biggest new release anyone will be talking about this summer, The Odyssey is an extremely expensive pick for a reason.
 Christopher Nolan has rapidly become one of the most influential filmmakers working right now, and his mission of adapting arguably one of the single most famous pieces of literature in human history was never going to be anything less than titanic.
 With one of the best ensembles ever assembled on the big screen, Nolan is sure to deliver a blockbuster, a critical success, and an awards play, all rolled into one exciting picture.
-Those who draft it will no doubt reap many rewards, but at the cost of an inability to draft any other heavy hitters.
+Those who draft it will no doubt reap many rewards, but at the cost of not being able to draft many other heavy hitters.
 In theaters July 17.

-Toy Story 5 ($60)
+Toy Story 5 ($35)

 They thought that Toy Story 3 was the perfect ending, and any continuation would be folly.
 Then Toy Story 4 came along and dominated the box office and the hearts of the audience.
 Will Toy Story 5 follow the same path?
 The original (living) cast is all back, and once again, the filmmakers at Pixar are examining very real issues that are facing today’s youth.
 Plus, it’s Finding Nemo director Andrew Stanton’s first Toy Story film!
 In theaters June 19.

-The Super Mario Galaxy Movie ($50)
+The Super Mario Galaxy Movie

 Who knew that the Super Mario franchise could be so fruitful on the big screen in the 2020s?
 The Galaxy Movie’s 2023 predecessor made over a billion at the box office, so it stands to reason that Galaxy, with another prime spring release date, will perform similarly well.
 In theaters April 1.

-Moana ($50)
+Moana ($30)

 Unfortunately, live-action Disney remakes continue to be massive moneymakers, and with every one that releases, originality dies a slower death.
 Regardless, we are here to draft, and a (shot-for-shot?) remake of Moana is sure to hit, especially with the current generation that does not even remember ten years ago, when the original film was in theaters.
 Against my better judgment, this film does intrigue me.
 In theaters July 10.